keithdunnett/sgminer-recipes/WIN10_DUAL_BOOT_UBUNTU.md

 # Install Windows & dual boot with Ubuntu

-Installing and using Windows is not a priority aspect of setting up a Linux mining rig, but if you want the ability to flash RX470s and RX480s in place with ATiFlash, or use the Polaris Bios Editor, or simply evaluate both Windows and Linux on the same hardware, a dual boot setup may well be indicated.
+Installing and using Windows is not generally a priority aspect of setting up a Linux mining rig, but if you want the ability to flash
+RX470s and RX480s in place with ATiFlash, or use the Polaris Bios Editor, or simply evaluate both Windows and Linux on the same hardware, a dual boot setup may well be indicated.

 To achieve that, we install Windows first and Linux second.
 This page examines the process I used of installing Win 7 Professional with an OEM licence, updating it, taking a clone of it for posterity and then upgrading it to Windows 10 Professional, followed by getting Windows 10 to dual-boot with Ubuntu 16.04.1 LTS.
 Those who have Windows 10 installed may wish to skip to the section on setting up dual boot.